Improving Your Bottom Line

 Fast forward three years, and now Mike spent more time installing performance components than he did stocking the parts shelves.
 Recently, customers have asked us to perform more serious installations involving suspension, drivetrain, and engine upgrades.
 At this point, the current amount of added volume doesn’t justify the substantial investment needed to address these types of installations, so we had to come up with a temporary solution to bridge the gap between demand and our in-house capabilities.

-To prevent from losing out on that added opportunity, we found a very competent repair shop in the area that would take on this work for us while still allowing enough margin for us to make a few dollars on the labor.
-These larger installation opportunities are still relatively new to our operation and once the volume warrants it, we will move all installation work back to Joe’s Speed Shop and, of course, invest in the tooling, manpower, and an expanding footprint for our operation.
+We needed to prevent from losing out on that added opportunity.
+We found a very competent repair shop in the area that would take on this work for us.
+All the while still allowing enough margin for us to make a few dollars on the labor.
+These larger installation opportunities are still relatively new to our operation.
+Once the volume warrants it, we will move all installation work back to Joe’s Speed Shop.
+Of course, we’ll invest in the tooling, manpower, and an expanding footprint for our operation.

-Regardless whether you choose to take the next step in the ever-evolving performance business, the process of keeping current customers as well as creating new customers may take some out-of-the-box thinking.
-And when it comes to coming up with new revenue streams and tools to both retain and grow your customer base, it’s always best to begin the process sooner rather than later.
+Let’s say you choose to take the next step in the ever-evolving performance business.
+The process of keeping current customers as well as creating new customers may take some out-of-the-box thinking.
+There will be times to create new revenue streams and tools to both retain and grow your customer base.
+And when you do, it’s always best to begin the process sooner rather than later.

 Mike Reusche writes for Motorstate Distributing.